52North/pygeoapi-odc-provider/README.md

 The script `create_config.py` provides a convenient way to automatically generate a yml file containing resource entries for each ODC product.
 The script can optionally take an input file.
 The automatically generated resource entries will be merged/inserted there.
 The input file usually contains server and metadata information that is also needed to configure pygeoapi.

+## Docker

+A custom Dockerfile for pygeoapi is provided which extends the official [pygeoapi Docker image](https://hub.docker.com/r/geopython/pygeoapi) with the pygeoapi-odc-provider.
+To import data in Open Data Cube the [opendatacube-importer](https://github.com/52North/opendatacube-importer) can be used.

 ## Changelog

 * **0.3.0**: WIP records provider